Created by an MD-patient to help patients

 Why do Sjogren's patients have such a hard time getting good care?

 Rheumatologists are the specialists who are supposed to take the lead in Sjogren’s management.
 In the U.S., most rheumatologists look to the American College of Rheumatology (ACR) as their main source of clinical guidance.
 Other clinicians look to rheumatologists for guidance about Sjogren's and closely related diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE).
-If rheumatologists are not up-to-date with Sjogren's, this impacts every PCP and specialist.
+If rheumatologists are not up to date with Sjogren's, this impacts every PCP and specialist.

 Unlike RA and SLE, the ACR does very little to promote Sjogren's education for rheumatologists.
 The ACR fails to publish and promote the Sjogren’s Clinical Practice Guidelines.
 ACR conferences and continuing medical education programs repeatedly fail to highlight Sjogren’s, or they leave it out altogether.
 To make matters worse, the ACR